 Weather in the Eastern Caribbean islands

 General information about the weather as we know it here in The Grenadines.
 Please note that it is still the weather, we don't give any guarantees!
-I wrote this article ages ago for islandtimeholidays, and it is still the best information I can find:
+I wrote this article ages ago for islandtimeholidays, and it is still the best information:

 Officially there are two seasons, the "rainy season" and the "dry season."